tilemill-project/tilemill/platforms/osx/SPARKLE.md

 ## Requirements

-Aside from an OS X standard installation (including Bash, Perl with `XML::LibXML`, stat, and OpenSSL), you will need:
+Aside from an OS X standard installation (including Bash, Perl with `XML::LibXML`, `stat`, and OpenSSL), you will need:

  * Node.js in your path with `node-markdown` (which installs via the TileMill build process).